 Ingredients and substitutions

-Broccoli and Cheddar Stuffed Chicken
+Broccoli Cheddar Stuffed Chicken

 - 4 boneless, skinless chicken breasts